 Another study with 122 participants published in the July/August 2016 issue of Obesity Research & Clinical Practice found alternate day fasting my be more effective for middle aged people (50 to 59 years of age), as these participants had a greater weight loss during an eight-week alternate day fasting trial.

 While there are weight-loss benefits shown by several studies, some populations may be more at risk when using alternate day fasting as a weight loss method.
 Specifically, people with obesity who engaged in eating disorder behavior may be at risk when following a strict alternate day fast.

 When adjustments are made, risks may be reduced.
 A study published May 2015 in Nutrition Journal examining 59 adults with obesity found that allowing participants to get 25 percent of their daily calorie needs on fasting days reduced symptoms of binge eating and depression.
-While these results are promising if you're suffering from an eating disorder or depression, you should always consult with a qualified health care professional before taking on any fasting diet.
+While these results are promising if you have an eating disorder or depression, you should always consult with a qualified health care professional before taking on any fasting diet.

 ADF and Improved Heart Health

 Sure, ADF can be good for weight loss, but what about your overall health?
 Research shows that it may have the potential to improve heart health in adults without obesity.
 A small August 2019 study of 30 people published in Cell Metabolism found that certain markers of cardiovascular health were improved in those using ADF for several months.

 Drawbacks of ADF